c128lib/framework/README.md

 Z80 processor.
 At this time, z80 code must be written as a byte sequence of machine language instruction.
 I hope I can change that soon.

+PS: i'm not an expert of z80 code... so that code it's quite stupid, probably not optimized etc..., take it just as an example.

 I suggest to use [GlassZ80](http://www.grauw.nl/projects/glass/) as assembler to generate machine language code.
-Code can be assembled on external file and linked with <i>.import binary "file"</i> to make code more readable and separate concerns.
+Code can be assembled on external file and imported with <i>.import binary "file"</i> to make code more readable and separate concerns.

-PS: i'm not an expert of z80 code... so that code it's quite stupid, take it just as an example.
+Z80 code can be assembled like:

+<pre>java -jar glass.jar test.zasm test.bin</pre>

+and then importing with:

+<pre>.import binary "test.bin"</pre>